icanvardar/bun-service-template/README.md

 This assigns different `NODE_ENV` values for different scenarios and automatically loads the `.env` file.

 In conclusion, by using this structure, you can seamlessly switch between different configurations when running your project in different environments (development, production, test), making it easier to manage.

+### Base Path Exaplained

+You can add a global variable in front of your HTTP server using `basePath`.
+As seen in [.env.example](./.env.example), you can update the `BASE_PATH` value accordingly.
+For instance, if you have routes `/foo` and `/bar` on your server, and you're accessing them as `localhost:3000/foo` and `localhost:3000/bar`, you can add a base path to prefix all your routes.

+For example, if you set the base path to `/api`, your routes would become `localhost:3000/api/foo` and `localhost:3000/api/bar`.

+If your project includes a base path and you want to generate Swagger using [tsoa](tsoa), you need to specify it like this: `bun run generate:swagger --basePath /api`.
+Otherwise, your Swagger page won't display your route names correctly.

 ## Writing Tests